 Contribution of individual components to deposit growth.
 Term deposits include money market accounts and other non-sight deposits.
 Further information can be found on the monetary statistics pages of the Central Bank website.
-Data from October 2008 are preliminary.
+Most recent figures are preliminary.
 Monthly data.
 Source: Central Bank of Iceland.

 VII-2

 Credit system lending to households